Q: Are flights included in the cost of my trip?

-Travelers can opt out on certain activities, but keep in mind that each program is a set price and includes most activities (certain trips such as the Costa Rica: Family Volunteer Vacation have separate activities as add-ons).
+Travelers can opt out on certain activities, but keep in mind that each program is a set price and includes most activities (certain trips such as the Costa Rica: Family Volunteer Adventure have optional adventure activities as add-ons).

 Q: Will my mobile phone work?
 Will I have access to the Internet?

 It’s not guaranteed that your phone will work, we recommend reaching out to your cellphone provider to see the available international plans.
 For most of our destinations, wifi is available in hotel lobbies, rooms, or common areas.
 Please check with a Travel Specialist to see if it is available in the program you’re visiting.
 Also, because many of our destinations are developing countries, we can’t guarantee that any wifi provided will be the same speed as it is in the U.S.

 Q: Do I need to get vaccines before I travel?